maximmasiutin/c-jwt-cracker/README.md

 ## IMPORTANT: Known bugs

 The base64 implementation I use (from Apple) is sometimes buggy because not every Base64 implementation is the same.
-So sometimes, decrypting of your Base64 token will only work partially and thus you will be able to find a secret to your token that is not the correct one.
+So sometimes, decrypting your Base64 token will only work partially and thus you will be able to find a secret to your token that is not the correct one.

 If someone is willing to implement a more robust Base64 implementation, that would be great :)